stackbit-projects/kangyeonlee-72ee9/src/pages/portfolio/project-6.md

 ##### THE PROBLEM

-###### User might feel that they are just reading an Internet page, not a book
+###### The user might feel that they are just reading an Internet page, not a book

 It should be possible for users to feel that they are reading a book, not just reading for an Internet article.
-There is also a risk that reading a book with a devices for a long time might be lead to weak eyesight.
+There is also a risk that reading a book with devices for a long time might be lead to weak eyesight.

 ![](/images/empty_150.png)

 ##### GOAL

-I identified below things I could do to design the web-novel viewr.
+I identified below things I could do to design the web-novel viewer.

 ###### 1. Optimize the UI to help users quickly find each devices' advertisements of clients